christopherafbjur/sanity-plugin-icon-picker/README.md

 ### Output Format

 You can format the output data in accordance with your front-end project.
-If you're using [React Icons](https://github.com/react-icons/react-icons) you can set the `outputFormat` to `react-icons`.
+If you're using React you can set the `outputFormat` to `react`.
 If you ommit this option, the output format will be in accordance with every single provider's icon naming convention.

 ```js
 {